MetaDocencia/SitioWeb/content/en/terms.md

   image: ""
 ---

-Los contenidos de la web están bajo licencia [Atribución 4.0 Internacional (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed).
-Esto signfica que:
+The contents of this website are licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed).

 ### You are free to: